vault27/Foundation/paloalto.md

 - Each Layer 3 Ethernet, loopback, VLAN, and tunnel interface defined on the firewall must be associated with a virtual router
 - Each model supporting a different maximum of virtual routers
 - To prioritise one OSPF path over another we have to lower its interface metric, the lower the metric the better
+- Metric is used for all routing protocols, including static routes
+- For static routes we can configure metric and administrative distance during creation
 - If we have 2 redundant links between 2 PAs with OSPF there might be assymetry in traffic - pings work fine
 - OSPF cost is called metric here
 - 2 reduntant IPSec tunnels + OSPF - if main fails - it takes 5 pings to rebuild routing table
+- Static routes support BFD and Path monitoring
+- Path monitoring is configured inside route: Src IP, Dst IP, Ping interval, Ping Count, can be several rules, Any or All logic, preemtive hold time min: number of minutes a downed path monitor must remain in Up state before the firewall reinstalls the static route into the RIB - to avoid flapping
+- There is a special static routes monitoring tab in routing stats
+- Policy rules do not influence these pings

 ### IPv6 support